esp-rs/book/src/introduction.md

 The goal of this book is to provide a comprehensive guide on using the [Rust programming language] with [Espressif] SoCs and modules.

-Rust support for these devices is still in the early stages, but progress is being made rapidly.
-Because of this parts of this documentation may be out of date or change dramatically between readings.
+Rust support for these devices is still a work in progress, and progress is being made rapidly.
+Because of this, parts of this documentation may be out of date or change dramatically between readings.

 For tools and libraries relating to Rust on ESP, please see the [esp-rs organization] on GitHub.